What are Hoist Slings?

 Fiber/Synthetic Rope Slings

-Fiber rope is typically comprised of nylon, polyester and sometimes propylene.
+Fiber rope is typically comprised of nylon, polyester, and sometimes propylene.
 They can hold a significant amount of weight and are highly malleable which means they adapt to many shapes.
 Synthetic slings also have a long life cycle even in heavy use scenarios.
 The catch?
 They are highly susceptible to chemical damage.
 Acid or any type of caustic substance can easily chew through fiber ropes much faster than any other type.
 The issue with this is that the very material becomes weak but it isn’t as immediately apparent as other sling types.
-The material type of the sling will determine the resistant properties it possesses.
+The material type of sling will determine the resistant properties it possesses.

 Bay Area Rigging Professionals